WalletWasabi/WalletWasabi/Contrib/AffiliationServer/README.md

       --affiliate=WalletWasabi
 ```

+Optional argument `coordinationFeeRate` can also be specified and its default value is `0.003`

-The result can be seen elow:
+The result can be seen below:

 ```
 coinjoin: 25aaef88eec92b18368c52fc3ef5f602f8dac1caea3cd9d5ee2d80ac81e61784 - Total amount: 6669693 satoshis.
 Share: 20009